AraBlocks/ara-identity/README.md

 <a name="fsAccess"></a>
 ### `aid.fs.access(identifier, filename)`
 Check if a file is present in the identity directory of a given identifier.
-The methods checks both locally and in a remote Ara server
+The identity directory may be located on a remote server.
 ```js
 const did = 'did:ara:4d7eba2809e627168054cae10a3a08fbdb9f5d58cd0e26a565c1c14c4157cb45'
 try {